Idaho Financial Aid and Assistance Programs.

-An assistance program that provides low or free health insurance to both working and non working families in an effort to to help them pay medical bills.
+A federal as well as state government assistance program that provides low or free health insurance to both working and non working families in an effort to to help them pay medical bills.
 1-877-456-1233

 This is an assistance program offered by many utility companies that can help with both paying utility bills and other basic needs.
-The find aid from this program is used to address needs such as clothing, food, rent, shelter, medical costs, utility bills, and education expenses.
+The financial aid from this program is used to address needs such as clothing, food, rent, shelter, medical costs, utility bills, and education expenses.
 However any help provided is not limited to just these categories.

 Access to Health Insurance (AHI)